Sabrina-Fox/WM2-Help/README.md

 13. Make sure keycaps don't have cracks in them.
 14. Make sure Dpad is working correctly.
 15. Make sure remote play is working correctly.
 (A user was having issues with the screen randomly going black and having to force the machine to shut down.)
+###### Extra things to check for the Win Max 2 2023 refresh.
+1. Functionality of the onboard HDMI port.
+2. If the device is able to run stably with the RAM speed at 7500MT/s

 # Options for adjusting TDP in windows
 1. [MotionAssistant V1.1.5.9](https://cdn.discordapp.com/attachments/802730777443958824/1077771241643065384/MotionAssistant_Setup_1159.msi)